Zygomatic Dental Implants — Downey, CA

 Why It’s Rare

-The infrastructure barrier is the second reason it’s rare: zygomatic cases require in-house CBCT capable of imaging the full mid-face, advanced surgical planning software to design the 30–55 mm implant trajectory, and 3D-printed surgical guides to translate that plan into the operating room.
+The infrastructure barrier is the second reason it’s rare.
+Zygomatic cases need in-house CBCT capable of imaging the full mid-face, surgical planning software to design the 30–55 mm trajectory, and 3D-printed guides to translate that plan into the operating room.
+A guide gives me millimeter-to-millimeter angle control and tells me exactly how deep and how large an implant I can safely seat — which decides the mechanical forces the implant carries for the rest of its life.
 Most offices outsource one or all of those steps.
-We do every step in our Downey suite.
+I do every one of them in our Downey suite.

 The workflow